ChadH28/ChadH28/README.md

 - 🌱 I’m currently learning
   - Vuejs
+  - Jest testing

+- 👯 I’m looking to collaborate on
+  - Passion projects
+  - Large-scale projects
+  - Help where needed in specific code

 <!--
 **ChadH28/ChadH28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.